top of page

 Supplements cannot contain- procaine, ephedrine, substance with pharmacological action, germanium, animal or human hormones, and yohimbine.

-Pre-registration requirement nutraceuticals in Mexico :
+Pre-registration Requirement For Nutraceuticals in Mexico :

 Before starting the registration process, companies must ensure that their products comply with all relevant regulations and have the necessary documentation ready for submission.